Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To remedy the problem, I cut small pieces of the non-slip rubber liners that are sold in a roll and put them over the four magnets under the board.
 It worked; the magnetic board stayed exactly where I put it on the refrigerator.
 So I glued the pieces of the rubber liners over the magnets to make it permanent.
 The non-slip rubber liners on the roll are sold in most discount stores for about $1.00.

-Simply lay out an existing place mat on the rolled out liner, then trace and cut.
-Scissors, ruler, and Sharpie marker are all that might be needed to get 4 place mats out of a "Dollar Store" roll of shelf liner.
-The added benefit of this liner over paper liners is that it protects the surface from heat.
+Scissors, ruler and Sharpie marker are all that might be needed to get 4 place mats out of a "Dollar Store" roll of shelf liner.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.